-Google Analytics can be used to track your visitors, see which pages are performing better than others and see which devices are bringing in the most conversions (to name just a few perks).
+You can use Google Analytics to track your visitors.
+Find which of your pages are performing the best.
+While you can see which devices bring in the most conversations.
 If you have certain analytics data or graphs that you want to group together and view on a single screen, you can create dashboards to view different widgets at a glance (see below).

 Advanced segments let you see which online marketing campaigns (ie: local search or social media) are bringing in conversions.
 That way, you can adjust your time and budget investment accordingly.

 Advertising on other platforms, like Google or Facebook, means choosing specific areas to target.
 If you aren’t sure which geographic areas are bringing in the most revenue for your business, you can use Analytics to see the location demographics of your visitors.
 This tab will tell you worldwide stats, like average time on site and bounce rate of visitors from specific countries.
 You can also use Analytics to determine your worst and best performing pages, see where people abandon the shopping cart, and view the percentage of total visits that come from a mobile device.

 Previously known as Google Webmaster Tools, Google Search Console is a free service that helps you monitor and maintain your site’s presence in Google Search results.
 Users don’t need to sign up for the Google Console.
 Their site will be indexed that happens anyways.
 The program only helps the user see how your site is viewed by Google.
 You can use it to make sure Google can access your content, submit new content for crawling (speeds up indexing), remove content you don’t want shown in search results, and monitor/resolve malware or spam issues.